soniaturcotte/soniaturcotte/readme.md

 ### Hello 👋🏻

-I currently work at Citizens Advice, redesigning the website and leading work on a new design system.
+I’m a designer who does research and sometimes code.
 I care a lot about accessibility and inclusive design.

-I’m also learning CSS Grid and Typescript for my new side project, [a gallery viewer](https://some-gallery-thing.toby.codes).
+I’m learning CSS Grid and Typescript for my new side project, [a gallery viewer](https://some-gallery-thing.toby.codes).

+I love collaborating on projects that don’t fit neatly into disciplinary lines.
+Get in touch if you’d like to work with me.

 📫 Contact: sonia.turcotte@gmail.com
 🙂 Pronouns: she/her